See also Diploma in Innovation course page

 While not intended to be taken in a shorter timeframe, there are ways to timetable the subjects to complete it in less than 3 years (see next question below).

-Apply and commit upon entry to UTS: http://bit.ly/DipInn_apply
+All-in: Apply and commit to the whole Diploma

 What if I already completed The Navigator (or The Navigator+)?